Blog-Archiv

 Badly Documented Java Process Handling Problem

-Now that made me think.
-Mostly I used my own Java file-browser to play my hiking video-clips videos.
-Maybe the problem are not those video players and the hundreds of clips I pass to them as parameters, but it is some Java restriction to a started process?
-So I began to search on stackoverflow for such problems and found hints:
+Now that made me think whether these are really video player bugs.
+Mostly I use my own Java file-browser to select and start videos.
+Maybe the problem are not the players and the lots of clips I pass to them, but some Java restriction on started processes that freeze them?
+So I began to search on the web and found hints:

 Looks like you have to ALWAYS read away any process output!
 This would also explain why MPV blocked faster than VLC, because the first writes lots of logging to the console.